 We were thrilled to see manatees, of course, but if you choose to come here, expect to be around lots of people too.

-A few tips for Crystal River-area kayakers:
+A few tips for kayakers who want to see Crystal River manatees:

 - Hunter Spring City Park has parking, rest rooms and picnic tables, as well as a small swimming beach and a good put-in spot for kayaks.
 You can rent kayaks there too.
 Stop at the wildlife-refuge visitor center for a map or print one out here before you head out.

 - Hunter Cove is not a particularly natural setting (it’s ringed with houses and seawalls) but the water clarity is good and the springs attract manatees consistently.

 - You can’t kayak into Three Sisters Springs in winter, but the area around it is good for manatee viewing.
 The downside: Lots of boats and snorkelers.
 Outside the winter season, Three Sisters Springs would make an awe-inspiring place to paddle, particularly if you had it to yourself.